I recently asked people on my email list about their biggest problems around food.

 Strategy Two: Redirect Your Attention Elsewhere

-In meditation at the zen monastery I learned two things about meditation.
+In meditation at the zen monastery I learned two things about meditation and mindful eating.

 - One, I can redirect my attention from my thoughts back into my body

 - Two, I didn’t need to get upset if I struggled with this process

 Thousands of times I have practiced shifting my awareness from my thoughts back into my body.

 Even more thousands of times my brain has returned to thinking.
 Thousands of times I have had to re-shift my attention back into my body.

 This is the process.

 Your brain’s job is to think.
 It does a good job of it!
 Just like how your skin’s is to feel.
 Your ear’s job is to hear.

 And yes, your brain is going to think.
 But you can redirect your attention to more important things.